DanyAAD90/openweathermap/README.md

-# Infractructure for weather application
+# Infrastructure for weather application

 Below is a graph illustrating the IaC infrastructure.